sarahpads/ngrx-demo/README.md

-# NgRx Ecommerce
+# @ngrx Demo

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.20.

-We will go through the process of converting an existing angular application's state management system into an NgRx store.
+I shamefully lifted the design concepts from [Seedlip Drink](https://seedlipdrinks.com/uk/).

+This is a stepped repo that illustrates the benefits and process of implementing an @ngrx store within an existing Angular application.
+Each step is a separate branch that builds on the previous step.
+The instructions listed below outline the process taken in each step.

 ## Start
-We have an awesome ecommerce app that allows users to view our product listing and add items to their cart.
-To achieve this, we are storing our state across multiple services and exposing methods for retriving and updating state.
+We have an awesome ecommerce app that allows users to view our wine listing and add bottles to their cart.
+To achieve this, we are storing our state across multiple services that expose methods for retriving and updating state.

 This poses a couple of design concerns:
-1. Our service is responsible for managing state, updating state, selecting state, and managing any side effects.
+1. Our service is responsible for managing, updating, and selecting state.
-2. The onus is on our components for selecting this state from multiple services and composing it and making sure data changes are propogated correctly.
+2. The responsibility lies on our components to collect and compose the state from multiple services.

-## Step 1: Install NgRx
-1. `ng add @ngrx/store --path core/core.module.ts --statePath core/store`: this installs the `@ngrx/store` dependency and bootstraps an NgRx store for us in our `CoreModule`.
-2. `ng add @ngrx/schematics`: this allows us to generate different NgRx pieces through the angular cli.
-Since these schematics extend the Angular ones, it's safe to set these as the default collection.
-3. Lets put those schematics to work and generate a piece of state for our products.
-First, create a `products` directory in the newly generated `store` directory.
-From within the `products` directory, run `ng g r products`.
-For now, lets not create success/failure actions, and lets use the `create function`.
-4. Define our state
-5. Include our reducer functions inside our `store/index.ts` file.
+Lets say we would like to ensure that users cannot order more bottles than are in stock.
+We're now in a situation where the state of our cart impacts the state of our inventory.
+As the user adds more to their cart, we'll need to decrement the inventory; when we decrement the inventory, we need to make sure the user can't add more than the number available.
+With our state split across multiple services, the onus is now on our components to know what state modifications need to happen after any given action.